Last updated: March 03, 2026

 Publuu similarly offers multiple sharing options.
 Once your PDF is converted, you can

-Heyzine also covers the fundamentals of sharing.
+Heyzine covers the fundamentals of sharing.

 It automatically generates a QR code or shareable link for each flipbook, and when you post that link on social networks, it will show a preview with the cover thanks to the platform’s link preview generation.